jmdaemon/treeleaves/design/Design.md

 This primary key is always unique.
 For tables without an artificial candidate key, they are considered to be subset tables.

+### Source Tags

+A file can have many sources.
+And each source can have its own defined tag types.

+For this we define a table "File Sources".
+The File Sources table contains fields:
+- File Source ID
+- Source ID
+- File ID
+- File Source URL

+Every file source can contain any number of tag types.

+We define a table "Source Tag Types" to represent any general tag type for any source.
+This table contains:
+- Source Tag Type ID

+The "Source Tag Type ID" for any source tag represents any table that we use to represent any arbitrary tag defined by the source.

+We're going to have any arbitrary number of tables that correspond to any number of tag definitions.

+As such we define a generate template "Tag Types Template" that represents the generic tag definition.

+Lastly we define a "File Source Tags" table that aggregates all these tag types together.
+The table contains fields:
+- File Source ID
+- Tag Type ID

 ### Primary Keys